-Since its formation in 2011, the Harbor Ring Committee has achieved a number of milestone successes in advocating for a completed Harbor Ring route, including mapping and photographing the 50-mile route, creating a website and social media platform, designing and presenting promotional materials at community meetings and public hearings, and raising funds for the production of a print and digital version of a route map.
-Additionally, the committee has brought extensive attention and media coverage to the need for a bicycle and pedestrian pathway over the Verrazano-Narrows Bridge by starting a petition, which has gained more than 3,600 signatures since the spring of 2013, and sending an organizational sign-on letter with the support of sixteen regional and local advocacy and planning organizations to Governor Cuomo.
+Since our formation in 2011, the Harbor Ring Committee has achieved a number of milestone successes in advocating for a completed Harbor Ring route, including mapping and photographing the 50-mile route, creating a website and social media platform, designing and presenting promotional materials at community meetings and public hearings, and raising funds for the production of a print and digital version of a route map.
+Additionally, we have brought extensive attention and media coverage to the need for a bicycle and pedestrian pathway over the Verrazano-Narrows Bridge by starting a petition, which has gained more than 3,800 signatures since the spring of 2013, and sending an organizational sign-on letter with the support of sixteen regional and local advocacy and planning organizations to Governor Cuomo.
 Various elected officials, such as New York State Senators Martin Golden and Diane Savino, and New York City Councilmembers Vincent Gentile and Deborah Rose, support the Harbor Ring initiative.

 The Harbor Ring Committee’s advocacy efforts have encouraged the MTA to announce a plan to evaluate the feasibility of installing a pathway on the Verrazano Bridge in its 2015-2034 Capital Needs Assessment, released on October 2, 2013.
 In August 2013, the MTA issued a Request for Proposals (RFP) for a Master Plan for construction on the Verrazano which includes the feasibility study of a pathway as the first of nine projects to be included in the Master Plan.
 On December 27, 2013, the MTA entered into the contract with a Parsons Brinkerhoff/WSP Joint Venture (PB/WSP JV) to prepare the Master Plan.
 We expect that the results of the feasibility study will be available at the end of 2014 or early 2015.